IST is a national sampling scheme based on the British Standard BS 6002-1:1993 (sampling procedures for inspection by variables).

 The combined proposals of these groups were published in the IST group 1 and 2 report that was accepted by IMAG and Ofgem in 2008.
 These proposals set out a methodology based on sample testing whereby energy suppliers and asset owners can demonstrate they are fulfilling their statutory obligation to keep their meter populations in proper order for correctly registering the quantities of gas and electricity consumed.

 A further expert group (IST3) was then established to consider the costs of the IST scheme and possible governance arrangements.
 The findings of this group were published in the IST group 3 report in 2009.
 A joint consultation on the governance options was subsequently published.

-The IST handbook is a culmination of the IST group 1 and 2 and the IST group 3 report.
-It is designed to provide stakeholders who are undertaking sample testing with an understanding of the sampling methodology, test processes, assessment methods and final assessment criteria.
-The handbook includes details of IST test stations that have been approved by RD for the in-service testing of gas and electricity meters.
+The IST handbook is a culmination of the IST group 1/2 and the IST group 3 reports.
+It is designed to provide stakeholders undertaking sample testing with an understanding of the sampling methodology, test processes, assessment methods and final assessment criteria.
+The handbook includes details of IST test stations that have been approved by OPSS for the in-service testing of gas and electricity meters.

-The handbook is a working document and amendments can be made when necessary as the implementation of IST develops over time.
+The handbook is a working document and amendments will be made when necessary as the implementation of IST develops over time.